 For more things to do in Mesa, you can add in mountain and road biking along with hiking on scenic trails with attendant bird life and wildlife in both the Superstition Mountains and Usery Mountain Regional Park (among others).
 And there are a few unusual things to do as you’ll see below.

-Here’s a look at 7 fun outdoor things to do in Mesa, Arizona
+Here’s a look at 7 fun activities I tried in Mesa, Arizona

 Mountain bike in Usery Mountain Regional Park